melampyge/PolymerAnalysis/README.md

-# DATA ANALYSIS TOOLKIT FOR BIDISPERSE POLYMERS:
+# DATA ANALYSIS TOOLKIT FOR BIDISPERSE POLYMERS

 A set of data analysis tools to analyse the collective motion of filaments/polymers with bimodal length distributions.